neondatabase/serverless-cfworker-demo/README.md

-# Query Neon PostgreSQL from a Cloudflare Worker: example app
+# `@neondatabase/serverless` example: query Neon PostgreSQL from a Cloudflare Worker

-This repo provides a quick example of using Neon's driver package `@neondatabase/serverless` to query PostgreSQL from a Cloudflare Worker.
+This repo provides a quick example of using Neon's [`@neondatabase/serverless`](https://www.npmjs.com/@neondatabase/serverless) driver package to query PostgreSQL from a Cloudflare Worker.

 ## The app

 The example is a web app that returns a list of your nearest UNESCO World Heritage Sites.

-* You can see the app deployed at https://neon-cf-pg-test.pages.dev (this is static HTML file `presentation/index.html` deployed to Cloudflare Pages).
+* You can see the app deployed at https://places-neon-demo.pages.dev/ (this is static HTML file `presentation/index.html` deployed to Cloudflare Pages).

-* You can see the JSON data it fetches at https://neon-cf-pg-test.jawj.workers.dev (this is `index.ts` deployed as a Cloudflare Worker)
+* You can see the JSON data it fetches at https://places.neon-demo.workers.dev/ (this is `index.ts` deployed as a Cloudflare Worker)

 Please note that the UNESCO data is copyright &copy; 1992 – 2022 <a href="https://whc.unesco.org">UNESCO/World Heritage Centre</a>.
 All rights reserved.